Ericliu001/SwiftUI-Architecture-Sample/README.md

 This sample demonstrates modern SwiftUI navigation best practices that can be adapted for your own applications.
 Feel free to use this as a reference for implementing scalable navigation in your SwiftUI projects.

-## License

-This project is licensed under the same terms as the original Apple sample code.

 ---